AZ-AI/vs-code-demo/README.md

+# THIS REPOSITORY IS ARCHIVED

+Check the EMS org.

 # Demo of some Visual Studio Code (VS Code) Features

 **Note:** when keyboard shortcuts are provided, they are based on my current settings on a Mac, and may not be the default settings.
 You can customize your own according to your preference.